yuro241/nearby-interaction-distance-checker/README.md

 ## Configure the Sample Code Project

-Before you run the sample code project in Xcode, set the run destination to an iPhone 11 or iOS Simulator.
-You can run the sample app on two iPhone 11 devices, or on devices with a U1 chip.
-You can also run the sample app on multiple iOS Simulators.
+Before you run the sample code project in Xcode, set the run destination to a device with a U1 chip or iOS Simulator.
+You can run the sample app on two devices that have a U1 chip, or on multiple iOS Simulators.